Marco-Ponce/ProjArqAlice/README.md

 ## Mudanças a serem feitas(obrigatiras)
 *REPONSIVIDADE GERAL(NÃO HÁ NO MOMENTO)
-*MELHORAS A ESCOLHA DA PALETA DE CORES
+*MELHORAR A ESCOLHA DA PALETA DE CORES
 *POSSIVEL REFORMULAÇÃO DO SITE